-Like many tech companies in 2022, the stock price of Netflix (NASDAQ:NFLX) suffered.
-Unlike some other big tech companies, though, the company spent most of the year increasing its stock price.
-After one massive price drop from $348 on April 18 to a low of $166 by the start of May, the Netflix stock price increased for the rest of 2022.
+Like many tech firms in 2022, Netflix’s (NASDAQ:NFLX) stock price took a hit.
+However, unlike some other major tech companies, Netflix spent most of the year boosting its stock price.
+After a significant drop from $348 on April 18 to a low of $166 by early May, the stock price of Netflix rose for the remainder of 2022.

 The Netflix share price has rallied so much since it lost around half its value that it is now down just 16.69% in the 12 months to February 2022.
 So is Netflix back for good, or will investors get spooked again?